 If your business works with other businesses (versus directly with consumer), you can create this kind of engagement via community involvement.
 If you partner with other organizations, talk to them about ways to help the community, like sponsoring socially distanced events to help replace live sports or concerts.

-Action: Think of how your customers’ lives (or businesses) have changed since January.
+Action: Think of how your customers’ lives (or businesses) have changed since early 2020.
 Use your customer journey to figure out how to make their new reality easier; it might deepen your relationship.

 Stay receptive and empathetic